HomeLatest NewsEnterprise ITABB bags $42 million order from Indian Railways for train technology

 “We are privileged to work with DLW and Indian Railways on the electrification of the domestic rail network in India – the fourth largest rail network in the world,” said Sanjeev Sharma, Managing Director, ABB India.
 “This order will help to improve rail efficiency, so that passengers travelling in India will reach their destination on time and in comfort.”

 Today, ABB traction equipment successfully drives more than 250 electric locomotives operated by Indian Railways for both passenger and freight services.
 In India, more than 20 percent of three-phase electric locomotives are equipped with traction converters from ABB.
-Last year, the Indian approved plans to fully electrify the Indian Railways by 2022.
+Last year, the Indian government approved plans to fully electrify the Indian Railways by 2022.

 Get the day's headlines from Tech Observer straight in your inbox